-- Configuration of the router item by item using to the web interface (chapters 3 to 6). - Configuration in typical situational examples (chapter 7): - Access to the Internet from LAN (Local Area Network) via a mobile network, Ch.
+- Configuration of the router item by item according to the web interface (chapters 3 to 6). - Configuration in typical situations examples (chapter 7): - Access to the Internet from LAN (Local Area Network) via mobile network, Ch.
 7.1. - Backed up access to the Internet (from LAN), Ch.
-7.2. - The interconnection of secure networks or using VPN (Virtal Private Network), Ch.
-7.3.
+7.2. - Secure networks interconnection or using VPN (Virtal Private Network), Ch.
+7.3. - Serial Gateway (connection of serial devices to the Internet), Ch.
+7.4